Gubancs/leaflet4vaadin/README.md

 # leaflet4vaadin

+- FRAMEWORK SUPPORT: **Polymer 3.0+Vaadin platform 10+**
-Vaadin Add-on directory:
+- Vaadin Add-on directory:
 https://vaadin.com/directory/component/leaflet4vaadin/

-Demo: Coming soon
+- Demo: Coming soon

 **Leaflet4Vaadin** provides a Java API for **Leaflet**, which is a popular map implementation, similar to Google Maps.
 Leaflet is lightweight and shines on mobile devices.
 Also it has an extensive set of add-ons, of which many are available for Vaadin too.